Everything You Need to Know About MDF Doors

 The mats that have been prepressed and trimmed will then travel to the hot press.
-This press will apply pressure and heat to make the resin active, which will bond all the fibers into one, solid panel.
+This press will apply pressure and heat to make the resin active, which will bond all the wood fiber material into one, solid panel door.
 In some cases, the mat might be pressed in a continuous hot press, and in others, the pre-compressed mat might be cut into individual mats using a flying cutoff saw.
 These mats are subsequently loaded in a batch-type, multi-opening hot press.
 Hot oil or steam heating of the platens is common with domestic facilities.

 7. Preparing the Finished Product

 Once pressing has finished, the boards are cooled down, sanded and trimmed.
 Then, they are sawed down to their final dimensions.
 Painting and laminating may also occur during this step.